NajwaLaabid/bayesian-implementations/README.md

 # Basic Bayesian Implementations

-This repository contains basic implementations of bayesian-related concepts/tools, mainly in Python and related libraries.
-This is an ongoing project that will expand as I explore more Bayesian methods/concepts through courses and personal readings.
+This repository contains basic implementations of bayesian-related concepts and tools, mainly in Python and related libraries.
+This is an ongoing project that will expand as I explore more Bayesian concepts through courses and personal readings.

 ## Gaussian Mixture Model Generative Process